 - Ideal for prototyping and experimentation

-Many electronic devices are designed to work in conjunction with other devices.
-Think of a USB keyboard and mouse for a computer, for example, or an electronic musical instrument designed to plug into an amplifier or mixing desk.
+The design of many electronic devices is to work in conjunction with other devices.
+Think of a USB keyboard and mouse for a computer, such as an electronic musical instrument designed to plug into an amplifier or mixing desk.

-These connectable devices require metal connectors and sockets, to which devices or cables can easily be attached.
+These connectable devices require metal connectors and sockets, for easy attachment of devices or cables.

-CNC machining plays a big role in the manufacture of these connectors and sockets – the technology is adept at cutting small metal components to very tight tolerances.
-And if the pins of a connector or the circumference of a socket do not meet required tolerances, the connection between devices may fail.
+CNC part machining plays a big role in the manufacture of these connectors and sockets.
+This is because it is adept at cutting small metal components to very tight tolerances.
+The tolerance guaranteed by the technology is important because if the pins of a connector or the circumference of a socket do not meet required tolerances, the connection between devices may fail.

 Machined parts in this category include sockets, contacts, sleeves, hoods, and pins, many of which are suitable for machining with copper alloys.